vtog/labGuides/source/ocp/local-mirror-registry.rst

        podman login -u init -p password mirror.lab.local:8443

-   .. hint:: Use the "--tls-verify=false" if not adding the rootCA to the trust.
+   .. hint:: Use the "\-\-tls-verify=false" if not adding the rootCA to the trust.

 #.
 Access mirror via browser at `<https://mirror.lab.local:8443>`_